 - Full-time eligible employees of SCH who enroll in a degree program at North Park are awarded a blanket tuition reduction, which represents the full amount of financial aid available from North Park.
 This discount will not be combined with other North Park grants and scholarships available to other students.

 - Continued employment will be verified annually by North Park University’s Financial Aid Office.

 Alumni Grants for Graduate Studies

-New graduate students who received undergraduate degrees at North Park University can return to pursue graduate coursework with a 20% tuition reduction.
+New graduate students who received undergraduate degrees at North Park University can return to pursue graduate coursework with a 30% tuition reduction for Fall 2020 programs.
 This grant may be used toward one course or a full program, for in-person, online, or hybrid courses.
 This grant cannot be combined with any other scholarships or discounts that may be offered to you.

 North Park Need-Based Grants

 Limited need-based grants may be available for students who submit the FAFSA (domestic degree-seeking students), Seminary Financial Aid Form (domestic certificate students), or International Student Financial Resources Form (international students).
 Contact Seminary Admissions for more information about these grants.

 Other Ways to Fund Your Education

 Campus Employment: Residential Seminary students are eligible to apply for campus jobs, including both full- and part-time jobs in the Seminary or across the University campus.